 "Secondly, being relevant.
 Well, this has to do with the target audience- really seeing what's going on with them, what they need, and how we can help them.

-"Accessibility is also very important for PR, because we’ve noticed that media are (understandably) less quick to write about things that are not accessible to their readers.
-If there’s an influencer party for example, organised for just a select group, why would they write about it when their readers can't even attend?”
+"Accessibility is also very important for PR because we’ve noticed that media are (understandably) less quick to write about things that are not accessible to their readers.
+If there’s an influencer party, for example, organized for just a select group, why would they write about it when their readers can't even attend?”